 582 Mergers and Acquisitions (3).
 Prerequisite, BUSI 408.
 Through lectures, case studies, and guest speakers, this course will cover all aspects of mergers and acquisitions from strategy to post-merger integration with an emphasis on valuation.
 Related activities such as hostile takeovers, private equity deals, and international acquisitions will also be discussed.

 583 Applied Investment Management (3).
-Prerequisite, BUSI 408.
-Yearlong course.
-Students are registered in three credits in fall and spring.
-Emphasis of this course is on the decisions that must be made by, and/or for, the ultimate investor, and the analytic tools and empirical evidence that can help inform such decisions.
+Prerequisites, BUSI 407, 408, 520, and 580.
+Permission of the department.
+Year-long course.
+A live, student-managed investment fund with real dollars and fiduciary responsibility to the UNC Foundation.
+Emphasis is on the decisions that must be made by and/or for the ultimate investor and the analytic tools and empirical evidence that can help inform such decisions.

 584 Financial Modeling (3).
 Prerequisite, BUSI 408.
 Skill development in constructing financial models for analyzing problems with decisions faced by financial professionals.
 Analyzing historical performance, forecasting free cash flows, estimating discount rates, determining terminal value, identifying other sources of value, and interpreting results in a dynamic setting.

 585 Introduction to Real Estate (3).
 An overview of residential and commercial real estate markets.
 The course samples many facets of real estate development, market analysis, operation, valuation and financing.
 Students will be exposed to the variety of skills and jobs that interact within the industry.

 586 Personal Finance (1.5).
 Prerequisite, BUSI 408.
 Introduces and broadens the concept of personal finance and increases understanding of the process of accumulating and protecting personal wealth.
 Students learn to identify and analyze risk and return relationships, understand investment alternatives and how strategies develop as life situations mature, and gain understanding of retirement planning and effectively transferring wealth.